isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/story.md

 ![Book Bugs: Explorers of Stories Past Comic 4 page 1](/images/events/bookbugsx/Comic 4_1.png/)
 ![Book Bugs: Explorers of Stories Past Comic 4 page 2](/images/events/bookbugsx/Comic 4_2.png/)

+Skorpius' journey in Book Bugs: Explorers of Stories Past ends here for now.
+But why don't you check out the stories behind the other Book Bugs?
+Our handy [book list](/events/bookbugsx/resources#book-lists) should help you find these stories.